bjlaa/restaurant-viewer/readme.md

 * type in `npm start`
 * visit <localhost:7770> in your browser

-In order to minify the JS bundle, run:
+In order to use the production version of the app (with minified assets), type in:

-* `NODE_ENV=production webpack --config webpack.config.prod.js`
+`npm run build`